Road Bike Frameset Guide

 The frameset is the central core of any bike.
 Whether you are replacing a damaged frameset or building your dream machine, the right frameset makes all the difference.

 The frameset is the main frame of the bike and the fork (framesets can include headset and skewers if disc brake – however, this depends on the manufacturer).
 Frames are made from steel, aluminum, carbon fibre and titanium.
 Forks are most commonly made from carbon fibre.
-Most framesets can be built with any groupset.
+Most framesets can be built with any groupset, providing it has the correct braking system.

 Broadly speaking, bike riders tend to be in one of two camps; those happy to ride a bike as it is straight from the shop, and those who love components, specs, component weights and dreaming up bike builds.
 Buying a frameset appeals more to that second group.
 It is a great way to start building your ideal bike, to the exact specification you would like.
 Building your own bike also means you can fit the wheels, pedals, handlebars you want in the build, instead of buying a full bike and then swapping or upgrading components.
 Check out our blog on frameset build tips here.